tttor/math-foundation/optim/numopt-nocedal-2006/ch07_largescale_unconstrained_optimization.md

 ### local convergence of inexact newton methods
 TODO

-### line search newton–cg method (aka truncated Newton method)
+### line search newton-cg method (aka truncated Newton method)
+* Algorithm 7.1, a line search algorithm that
+  * uses a modification of Algorithm 5.2 (CG) as the inner iteration to compute each search direction pk
-* When the Hessian ∇ 2 f k is nearly singular, the line search Newton–CG direction can be long and of poor quality, requiring many function evaluations in the line search and giving only a small reduction in the function
+* When the Hessian is nearly singular,
+  * the line search Newton–CG direction can be long and of poor quality,
+  * requiring many function evaluations in the line search and giving only a small reduction in the function
 * Hessian-free Newton methods.
-  *  does not require explicit knowledge of the Hessian Bk  ∇ 2 fk .
+  * does not require explicit knowledge of the Hessian $B_k = \nabla^2 f_k$
-  * Rather, it requires only that we can supply Hessian–vector products of the form ∇ 2 fk d for any given vector d.
+  * Rather, it requires only that we can supply Hessian–vector products of the form $\nabla^2 f_k d$ for any given vector $d$
 * The price we pay for
   bypassing the computation of the Hessian is one new gradient evaluation per CG iteration.